osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Quick_Start.md

 A stream has an associated type and stores a stream of events or objects that take the shape of that type.
 For more information, see [Streams](xref:sdsStreams).

-Define and create a JSON representation of stream to OCS endpoint.
+Define and post a JSON representation of stream to OCS endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}